MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-publish-code-customization.md

 16. Press **Ctrl+F5** to publish the modified Base Application as an extension from Visual Studio Code.

-The Base Application is now published with the small customization of bolding the text in the name field on the Customer Card page.
+The Base Application is now published with the small customization of bolding the text in the **Name** field on the **Customer Card** page.

 ## See Also